COORDINATING COMMITTEE

 TIEC's Coordinating Committee comprises representatives of the institutional partners with relevant skills and interests.
 It helps implement the IWG’s vision and assists with project resourcing, development and management.

-MEMBERS
+CURRENT MEMBERS

 Gerry Turpin